 Flooding and water emergencies don’t wait for regular business hours and neither do we.
 SERVPRO of Victor/Canandaigua provide emergency cleaning and restoration services 24 hours a day, 7 days a week—including all holidays.

 Flooding and water damage is very invasive.
 Water quickly spreads throughout your home and gets absorbed into floors, walls, furniture, and more.
 SERVPRO of Victor/Canandaigua arrive quickly and start the water extraction process almost immediately.
 This immediate response helps to minimize the damage and the cleaning and restoration costs.

 - Water quickly spreads throughout your property, saturating everything in its path.

-- Water is absorbed into walls, floors, upholstery, and other belongings.
+- Water is absorbed into walls, floors, upholstery, and belongings.

-- Furniture finishes may bleed, causing permanent stains on carpets.
+- Furniture finishes may bleed, causing permanent staining on carpets.

 - Photographs, books, and other paper goods start to swell and warp.

 Hours 1 - 24: